mui/mui-x/docs/src/pages/components/data-grid/filtering/filtering.md

 {{"demo": "pages/components/data-grid/filtering/BasicFilteringGrid.js", "bg": "inline", "defaultCodeOpen": false}}

-## Native filters
+## Predefined filters

-A filter is composed of three parts: the column to filter, the value to look for and an operator (e.g. _contains_, _is before_, _is after_, etc.).
+A filter is composed of three parts: the column to filter, the value to look for, and an operator (e.g. _contains_, _is before_, _is after_, etc.).
 The operator determines if a candidate value should be considered as a result.
 The candidate value used by the operator is the one corresponding to the `field` attribute or the `valueGetter` of the `GridColDef`.
-As part of the native column types, a set of operators is available.
+As part of the predefined column types, a set of operators is available.
 You can find the supported column types in the [columns section](/components/data-grid/columns/#column-types).

 **Note**: The [`valueFormatter`](/components/data-grid/columns/#value-formatter) is only used for rendering purposes.